Code-Institute-Submissions/first-project-monkees-rock-band/README.md

 I want to use the website to preview and buy latest albums.

 ###### User Story 2
-As a die-hard fan of the rock band *The Monkees*, I would like to know about the upcoming events.
+As a die-hard fan of the rock band, I would like to know about the upcoming events.
 I would also like to follow them on social media.

 ###### User Story 3